A Child's First Dental Visit Fact Sheet

 If possible, schedule morning appointments so young children are alert and fresh.

-Prepare a preschooler or older child for the visit by giving him or her a general
+Prepare a preschooler or older child for the visit by giving them a general idea of

-idea of what to expect.
 Explain why it is important to go to the dentist.
-Build excitement
+Build excitement and understanding.

 Discuss your questions and concerns with the dentist.
 Remember that your feeling toward